 - The straps are digging into your shoulders.
 The support should come primarily from the band not the straps.

 Depending on where you live, you may need to shift your habits to buying online to get the proper fit.
 In NYC, I was able to walk into a major brand store and buy a 32DDD, but no such luck at the same store here in Minneapolis.
 Don’t be intimidated though!
 I’m here to help.

 How to shop for the right bra

 Start by knowing your band size.
 That is the critical measurement.
 The cup size is more of an art than a science and will be affected by things like your breast shape, the brand of bra, the style of bra and how much padding it has.
 But your band size should be consistent between all of that.
-If you are between sizes, this is the one time the smaller might work better, so try both up and down from your measurement.
+If your band size is an odd number, add one to go to the next even number.
+However, this is the one time that if you are in-between, the smaller might work better in a few brands.

 Take an educated guess at what your cup size might be to start with, and then see if you can shop in person.
 Check online before you go so see if they carry your band size, especially for the combination of a smaller band size and C cup and larger.
 If they don’t have a few cup sizes in your band size, including one larger than you think you need, then go in person with caution and healthy dose of skepticism, if at all.

 Otherwise, turn to online shopping.
 You will need to be willing to return some bras.
 This is critical, even if you think you know your bra size, things change.
 Your breasts change and manufactures change their products.

 Let me begin by managing expectations here.
 If this is the first time you are buying a bra online or need to change size, you will likely only keep maybe one out of every three or four you try.
 And it may take two or three rounds of purchasing and returning.